grain-lang/grain/stdlib/queue.md

 isEmpty : Queue<a> -> Bool
 ```

-Checks if the given queue contains no elements.
+Checks if the given queue contains any elements.

 Parameters: